 There is no set process of renting-to-own.
 Each property owner has their own process and requirements that a renter has to go through.
 Still, there are some core transactions that must be made.
 Below are some basic rent-to-own transaction processes.

 The rent-to-own process can initiate either with a lease agreement with the option to purchase or a lease agreement with the obligation to purchase.

-As evident from the names, at the end of the first agreement, you and the landlord set a purchase price which you have to pay over a certain period, at the end of which you get to choose whether you want to buy the property or not.
+If you enter a Lease Agreement, you and the landlord set a purchase price which you have to pay over a certain period.
+Once you’ve paid off the lease, you get to choose whether you want to buy the property or not.

 You might be wondering, why wouldn’t you want to purchase a house after making all the previous payments?
 While most of the time the last payment is the same as the rest, sometimes the last payment is significantly higher than the normal rent price, leading to uncertainty.

 Under the lease agreement with the purchase agreement, the landlord has the right to involve the court, meaning you are legally obligated to buy the home.